 Back in Spain Columbus reported that he had discovered some previously unknown islands in Southeast Asia; surely the great nations Marco Polo wrote about couldn’t be far away.
 In the meantime, the new discoveries needed colonizing.
 Accordingly, in the fall of 1493 he led a second expedition west, with seventeen ships full of 1,200 eager volunteers.
 He picked the perfect course; this time he crossed the open sea in twenty-one days instead of thirty-three.
 Making landfall in the Lesser Antilles, he proceeded to Hispaniola, only to find his original colony destroyed; while he was away, the natives had gotten tired of constant demands for gold, and killed everyone in the fort.
 He built a second outpost nearby, named Isabela, and this one proved too strong for the local tribes to eliminate.
 Indeed, within a couple of years, the Spaniards of Isabela had established their rule over the whole island.(9) As for Columbus, he went off to do more exploring.
 He followed the inhospitable southern coast of Cuba, but not all the way to the island’s western tip, so he decided this was a peninsula of the Asian mainland.
 Next he explored Jamaica and the southern shore of Hispaniola before returning to Spain.
 Wherever he went he also found Indians, but these were so poor they were scarcely worth robbing.
 The dream was fading.

 This showed in the type of colonists Columbus brought on his third journey west (1498); he had to scrape the prisons of Spain to find enough people willing to go with him.
 For this journey he steered a more southerly course than before, going down to the Cape Verde Islands before heading across the ocean.
-He made landfall at Trinidad, the southernmost Caribbean island, and briefly explored the large landmass next to it.
-The size of the Orinoco River told him that the uncharted land was big enough to be a continent.
-Then he made for Hispaniola, for the crown had appointed him governor of the colony.
+He did this to check on rumors he heard about a continent south of the Caribbean, but another discovery thwarted his plan.
+This was the doldrums, the zone within a few miles of the equator where the winds are never strong, and much of the time there is no wind at all, making this zone a trap for sailing ships.
+After the expedition was becalmed in the doldrums for several days, Columbus got out when a breeze gave him the opportunity, and headed for the Caribbean again.
+The expedition made landfall at Trinidad, the southernmost Caribbean island, and because Trinidad is only a few miles from a large landmass, they briefly explored that as well.
+This was Venezuela, and the size of Venezuela's chief river, the Orinoco, told Columbus that the uncharted land was big enough to be a continent.
+However, instead of following up on this, he next went to Hispaniola, for the crown had appointed him governor of the colony.

 None of the three Columbus brothers were successful administrators.
 The local Indians, resenting the forced labor imposed on them and how the Spaniards took their women, revolted and were exterminated.
 The Spaniards were just as mutinous, because they did not like serving under a foreigner, so they did their best to make a difficult job impossible.
 Nevertheless, Christopher Columbus was partially responsible for the colony's troubles.
 When a royal commissioner came in 1500 to investigate complaints, he was so shocked by what he saw that he shipped all three brothers back to Spain in irons.
 The Spanish government also decided to grant licenses of exploration to other captains besides Columbus.
 In 1499 Alonso de Hojeda, Peralonso Niño, and Juan de la Cosa led expeditions to explore the coast of Venezuela and open up trade with the inhabitants.
 From Venezuela came rumors of great wealth in the land to the west, so in 1501 Rodrigo Bastidas and Juan de la Cosa explored the Caribbean coast of Colombia.